Bandung: Architecture

 The Savoy Homann Bidakara Hotel architectural design by Albert Aalbers in 1939 is one of the most significant examples of the Art Deco style for which Bandung is renowned.

 Bandung is home to numerous examples of Dutch colonial architecture, most notably the tropical Art Deco, dubbed New Indies Style.
 Henri Maclaine Pont was among the first Dutch architects to recognize the importance of combining each architectural style with local cultural traditions.
 He stressed that modern architecture should interact with local history and native elements.
 In 1920, Pont planned and designed buildings for the first technical university in the Dutch East Indies, Technische Hogeschool te Bandung (the present-day Bandung Institute of Technology).
 He was named a Professor of Architecture at the university.
 A striking local Sundanese roof style is seen adorning the top of the campus' ceremonial hall and is embedded in his artwork.

 In the same year, another Dutch architect J Gerber designed Gouverments Bedrijven (Government Companies) in line with the colonial government's plan to move the capital from Batavia to Bandung.
 The building is known as Gedung Sate, named after the distinguished small satay-shaped structure on the roof, and is today used as the head office of the West Java provincial government and House of Representatives.
 The building is an example of a harmonious mixture between West and East architectural styles, particularly the Italian Renaissance style of arch structures in the wings and pendopo-like structures commonly found in Java in the middle section.

 Villa Isola, is an art-deco building in the northern part of Bandung, now it serves as the rectorate building of Indonesia University of Education.

 Several Dutch architects who shaped the city landmarks the architectural blending of modern and native traditions.
 In the 1930s, Bandung became known as an architectural laboratory due to the many Dutch architects who experimented with new architectural designs.
 Albert Aalbers added the streamline moderne style to the Art Deco by designing the DENIS bank (1936) and renovating the Savoy Homann Hotel (1939).
 Charles Prosper Wolff Schoemaker was one of the architects who enormously added native elements in his artworks, including the Villa Isola (1932), Hotel Preanger (1929), the regional military headquarters (1918), Gedung Merdeka (1921) and ITB Rectorate Building (1925).

 Though Bandung is known for its many old Dutch architecture buildings, the city is recently going through a high-rise building boom.
 There are more than 100 high rise buildings in the city, and many more are under construction or planned.
-The following list includes buildings in Bandung that are completed or topped off and above 300 ft.